wickman/sacker/README.md

 the blob of data.  suitable backends for sacker stores are data warehouses like hdfs or object stores like s3.

+sacker comes with a dynamo ledger and both an s3 ledger and s3 store.

+the dynamo ledger provides stronger consistency that detects race conditions on write using conditional puts.  dynamo ledger keys are autoincrementing integers starting at 1 for each package.  the dynamo ledger requires two
+tables: a ledger table and a tags table.  these can be initialized using `sacker init`.

-sacker comes with both a ledger and store based on s3.  the s3 ledger is compatible with write-only clients and thus may be a suitable ledger if you want to push package artifacts from a third-party CI provider.
+the s3 ledger is compatible with write-only clients and thus may be a suitable ledger if you want to push package artifacts from a third-party CI provider.  in order to allow writes without reads in a semi-reliable manner, keys in the s3 ledger are monotonically increasing timestamps.

 query operations